mobarski/morty/README.md

 ## Loops

-The are two counted loop types and one indefinite type.
+There are two counted loop types and one indefinite type.

 Counted loops:
 ```forth